RadBia/RadBia/README.md

 With an engineering mindset and experience working with international teams, I am a dedicated software developer seeking new opportunities to apply my skills and knowledge in the tech industry.
-With over 300 hours of comprehensive training in Java at the Software Development Academy (SDA) and completing a Frontend course at CodeCool, I have built a solid foundation to begin my career as a developer.
+I have completed a programming course in Java at the Software Development Academy (SDA) and a frontend course at CodeCool, which allowed me to create a solid foundation to begin my career as a developer.
 I am eager to embark on my professional journey and contribute to innovative projects.

 ### Languages and Tools:
 [![My Skills](https://skillicons.dev/icons?i=java,spring,mysql,docker,git)](https://skillicons.dev)